lbl-srg/obc/specification/source/useCases.rst

 Performance assessment of a control sequence
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This use case describes how to assess the peformance of a control sequence
+This use case describes how to assess the performance of a control sequence
 in the controls design tool.

 xxx.